Milton-R/petrolStation/README.md

 - [x] GUI Wireframe created
 - [x] GUI is to be Created
 - [x] Console Data Integreation for Pump
-- [ ] Console Data Integreation for Till
+- [v] Console Data Integreation for Till
 - [x] GUI Data Integration for Pump
 - [ ] GUI Data Integration for Till